Accountability – Being obliged to answer for one’s actions, to justify what one does.

 A global programme of the United Nations on road safety initiatives.

-Fiji joined the programme in 2011 and agreed a comprehensive set of targets to be achieved by 2020.
+Fiji joined the programme in 2011 and agreed a comprehensive set of targets.
 Those that the FRA is responsible for include the following:

 - 30 black spots improved;